Once Cursed, Twice Shy

 I ran fast and hard, my footing sure as I flew over the forest floor.

 “Stop!”
-I yelled as I caught sight of the back of the woman.
+I yelled as I caught sight of the woman’s back.

 She glanced over her shoulder and picked up her pace.